- Lease Termination Letter – By State

 What Is a Lease Termination Letter?

-Each state has different guidelines on the notice a landlord or tenant has to give before terminating a month-to-month lease:
+To understand your obligations, review state laws regarding the notice a landlord or tenant must give before terminating a month-to-month lease.

 State | Tenants' Required Notice | Landlords' Required Notice | Laws |